coderefinery/social-coding/talk.md

 - Fear of losing control over the direction of the project
 - "Bad" derivative projects may appear - fear that this will harm the reputation

+... we will discuss these in this talk and during this week.

 ---

 - Fear of being scooped